SiddharthaBhattacharjee/30Days_Of_Productivity/logs.md

     Also updated our class time table Android app by adding the latest time table and the new classroom number/lab venue data.📱<br>
     It took me 1 Hr 40 mins to complete todays coding work⏱️ (on top of 4 hrs webinar + 3 hrs of travel time 🥲 It's been an exhausting day.) <br>
     Link to GutHub Commit : [Pushed 27th Jan 2023](https://github.com/SiddharthaBhattacharjee/General_SmartContracts/commit/a64dc4a75430d6752d87a0ef288f40dac772d660)

+- ## Day-6 , 28th Jan 2023 :
+    Today, I have started to learn Backend development with NodeJS , ExpressJS and MongoDB, I have started following a free cource by FreeCodeCamp on Youtube.▶️<br>
+    click [here](https://www.youtube.com/watch?v=Oe421EPjeBE) to checkout the cource.<br>
+    Today , I got to learn about the basics of Node JS , its use cases, how its different from normal JS, about how to use the REPL and CLT , how to execute in node JS, Global variables ( \_\_dirname ,\_\_filename, require, module, process), modules and how to export in modules .💻 Wrote some code while learning since the cource is hands on.<br>
+    It took me 2 Hrs to complete todays coding work⏱️ (Including the handwriten notes I am taking from the cource) <br>
+    Link to GutHub Commit : [Pushed 28th Jan 2023](https://github.com/SiddharthaBhattacharjee/Learning_Backend/commit/16a5b9e276848c5caa1abc7d89c6a72b2f51a786)